Connic

 3. Real-Time APIs

 For interactive features where users expect immediate responses.
-WebSocket connections enable streaming responses for chat interfaces.
+WebSocket connections stream responses to chat interfaces in real time.

 • In-app chat assistants